-These are unfortunately progressive, which means they can get worse until the appropriate treatment is in place.
+Rebound headaches are progressive, which means they can get worse until the appropriate treatment is in place.

 Over time, with repeated physical activity, these headaches could become longer.
 It’s best to see a doctor to rule out any underlying condition behind these headaches.

-Typically, stopping the meds that may be causing the rebounds to occur or at least lowering the dosage, along with preventative medication from your doctor can help you manage these headaches.
+Typically, stopping the meds that may be causing the rebounds or at least lowering the dosage, along with preventive medication from your doctor, can help you manage these headaches.
 Sometimes, they may get worse before they get better.

 Hypertension headache treatment

-These headaches typically disappear once the blood pressure is under better management (lifestyle changes and medication) and shouldn’t come back as long as high blood pressure continues to be controlled properly.
+These headaches typically disappear once blood pressure is better managed through lifestyle changes and medication.
+And they shouldn’t come back as long as your blood pressure is under control.

 TMJ headache treatment

-More research is needed to nail down a perfect treatment plan for TMJ headaches, but you can get short-term relief from nonsteroidal anti-inflammatory meds.
+More research is needed to nail down a perfect treatment plan for TMJ headaches, but you can get short-term relief from NSAIDs.
 You can also try some helpful home remedies like:

 - icing your jaw

-- avoid moving your jaw in certain ways (e.i., clenching your jaws, yawning too wide, eating tough or chewy foods, and chewing gum)
+- avoiding moving your jaw in certain ways (like clenching your jaw, yawning too wide, eating tough or chewy foods, or chewing gum)

-If your suspected headache cause hasn’t already sent you to the doctor, there are other signs it’s time to seek medical help for your headache.
+If the suspected cause of your headache hasn’t already led you to see a doctor, there are other signs it’s time to seek medical help for your headache.

-If your headache lasts more than 2 days and the pain only increases, or you get headaches 15 days or more during a month (over a 3 month period), chat with your doctor.
+If your headache lasts more than 2 days and the pain only increases, or if you get headaches 15 or more days a month for 3 months, chat with your doctor.